 Hello: Colorful, unique spaces

-There’s something undeniably clean and beautiful about an all-white kitchen—and while we’ll always have a soft spot for the style, it’s time for something new.
-Something as simple as a coat of paint can do wonders for transforming a room into something entirely new.
+There’s something undeniably clean and beautiful about an all-white kitchen—but while we’ll always have a soft spot for the style, it’s time for a fresh look.
+A change as simple as a coat of paint can do wonders for transforming a room into something entirely new.
 Be it via the walls or the cabinets, try introducing a punchy hue into your kitchen to liven it up.

-Take a page from the English and try a monochrome look, painting your cabinets and walls in similar shades of the same color (you can even take it a step further and match your accessories to your new hue).
+Take a page from the English and try a monochrome look, painting your cabinets and walls in similar shades of the same color.
 Or give your kitchen a completely custom look with a really cool, bright backsplash.
-However you approach it, bringing color into your space is sure to make for a fun atmosphere.
+For a low-lift, renter-friendly update, DIY a backsplash out of removable wallpaper.

 Goodbye: Millennial pink